carbon-language/carbon-lang/lldb/docs/use/python-reference.rst

       """This command takes a lot of options and does many fancy things"""
       # Your code goes here

-Starting with SVN revision 218834, LLDB Python commands can also take an SBExecutionContext as an argument.
+Since lldb 3.5.2, LLDB Python commands can also take an SBExecutionContext as an argument.
 This is useful in cases where the command's notion of where to act is independent of the currently-selected entities in the debugger.

 This feature is enabled if the command-implementing function can be recognized as taking 5 arguments, or a variable number of arguments, and it alters the